frossm/rpncalc/mdbook/src/Chapters/HighLevelUsage.md

 Operands perform basic match functions on those numbers.

 Commands do the more exciting things.
 You can add the speed of light constant to the stack (`sol`) or PI (`pi`), take the sine of the number, add it to a memory slot, and then save that as a user defined function.
 Most of the rest of this guide will be talking about the various RPNCalc commands.

+Lastly, as of `v4.6.0`, the arrow keys can be used within RPNCalc.
+Up/Down will move you through your historical entries, and Left/Right will move you within the current command line.
+This is probably what you would have expected it to do as it behaves similar to common consoles.